Supreme Master Television

 Supreme Master Television is a US-based satellite and internet television channel owned by the Supreme Master Ching Hai International Association (SMCHIA), broadcasting from Los Angeles.
 The linear channel started on September 7, 2006, with an interregnum between January 2, 2012 and October 1, 2017.
 Its programming is centered primarily on vegetarian and vegan principles according to Ching Hai's teachings.
-The channel features programs on spirituality, predictions regarding the end times and the return of God’s Chosen Messenger, vegan cooking shows, breatharian principles, and highlights damages and hurt caused by war and famine, it also includes SMCHIA's philanthropic efforts and recordings of the many spiritual lectures given over previous decades by Supreme Master Ching Hai herself.
+The channel features programs on spirituality, predictions regarding the end times and the return of God's Chosen Messenger, vegan cooking shows, and highlights damages and hurt caused by war and famine, it also includes SMCHIA's philanthropic efforts and recordings of the many spiritual lectures given over previous decades by Supreme Master Ching Hai herself.
 There is also a news program, Noteworthy News, with an emphasis on uplifting stories, especially from the animal world.
-SMTV also offered DVDs of its programming on Loving Hut restaurants, alongside its tabloid-influenced publications.
+SMTV also offered DVDs of its programming in Loving Hut restaurants, alongside its tabloid-influenced publications.

 The channel employs multiple simultaneous subtitles, with most languages appearing horizontally and Chinese (Traditional and Simplified), Japanese and Korean subtitles appearing vertically.